 How quantitative easing works

-Quantitative easing works through open-market trading operations at the regional Federal Reserve Bank of New York.
+QE works through open-market trading operations at the regional Federal Reserve Bank of New York.
 The Fed buys assets through the primary dealers with which it’s authorized to make transactions — financial firms that buy government securities directly from the government with the intent of selling it to others.
 The Fed then credits banks’ accounts with the cash equivalent in value to the asset it purchased, which increases the size of the Fed’s balance sheet.

 “By virtue of taking the bond off the market, it replaces it with cash in the system, meaning there’s now more cash available for lending to consumers, businesses and municipalities,” says Greg McBride, CFA, Bankrate chief financial analyst.